 Bluehost is certainly popular, but is it actually a good host?
 We took it for a spin to test its performance, uptime, customer support, and more.
 We had high expectations, but we were still absolutely impressed with the results.
 Not only is Bluehost cheap, but it’s also fast and very easy to use.
 Does this mean that it’s the right host for you?
 You’ll have to read on to find out.

-Today we'll be talking about Bluehost, an extremely popular company that provides, you know it, hosting services.
+Today we’ll be talking about Bluehost, an extremely popular company that provides, you know it, hosting services.
 Why do we say Bluehost is popular?
 Is it because the company has over two million websites hosted on its servers, or because it is one of the only three hosts officially recommended by WordPress?
 In fact, that second reason may seem properly trivial to you.
-Boohoo, WordPress recommends Bluehost— and so what?
+Okay, WordPress recommends Bluehost— so what?

-However, when you consider that WordPress powers more than half of the internet, things become a bit clearer.
-But that isn't the important question though, is it?
+However, when you consider that WordPress powers almost half of the internet, things become a bit clearer.
+But that isn’t the important question though, is it?
 Yes, Bluehost is popular, but exactly how good is the service provided?
-We know that popularity doesn't always mean quality – it most often just means great marketing.
+We know that popularity doesn’t always mean quality – it most often just means great marketing.

 The most important question now is this; is Bluehost just hype and no quality, or do they walk the walk and talk the talk?

 Before you continue, though, fair warning; this isn’t the average Bluehost review.
 This is a thorough and in-depth analysis of Bluehost.
 In fact, if we were so inclined, we would call this review dissertation worthy.
 But we aren’t given to such vain thoughts, so we’ll just call this the most complete Bluehost review on the internet.

 Brief History of Bluehost

 First, let’s talk about the origins of Bluehost.
 It is vital to understand the history of a thing in order to put things into proper context, and that’s what this section is for.